Our ESG objectives include the following:

 Health and Safety

-Our ongoing focus on workplace safety and compliance to applicable regulations has enabled us to preserve business continuity while ensuring a safe work environment following the COVID-19 pandemic, with return to in-person work adhering to local health authority guidelines.
+Our ongoing focus on workplace safety and compliance to applicable regulations has enabled us to preserve business continuity while ensuring a safe work environment.
 A substantial portion of our workforce has been vaccinated against COVID-19.
 We also comply with applicable laws and regulations regarding workplace safety and are subject to audits by entities such as the Occupational Safety and Health Administration (OSHA) in the United States.
-We are in the process of updating our injury and illness prevention policies.
+We are in the process of updating our health and safety policies.

 Total Recordable Incident Rate.
 We track the total recordable incident rate in certain jurisdictions, where required by local rules.
 Our total recordable incident rate for such jurisdictions is as follows: